-Cloth shopping is mostly limited to online orders in remote ares.
+Clothes shopping is mostly limited to online orders in remote areas.
 Sometimes local retailers like Costco, Walmart or Fred Meyer have some chic, high quality items from a medium prize brand.
-Read these true Alaska lifestyle stories to learn about the funny situations such events may cause.
+Read these true Alaska lifestyle stories to learn about the funny situations such events may cause and how to handle when your colleague has the same clothes.

 - Lack of shopping opportunities leads to style clones